Iona College matrons strike over pay and working conditions

 The members say if pay is averaged out over the year, they are barely earning above the minimum wage.

-One matron, Julia Alexander says she is lucky to have a supportive partner who receives superannuation.
+One matron Julia Alexander, says she is lucky to have a supportive partner who receives superannuation.

 "A lot of these women don't have that support and it's very hard for them."